List of caliphal governors of Medina: Rashidun governors

 Known in pre-Islamic times as Yathrib, Medina (المدينة, meaning simply "The City") became the residence of the Islamic prophet Muhammad following his Hijrah from Mecca in 622 AD.
 Under Muhammad and the first three Rashidun caliphs, Medina acted as the capital of a rapidly increasing Muslim Empire, but its remoteness from the emerging power centers of Syria and Iraq eventually undermined its political importance.
-Following the assassination of the third caliph 'Uthman ibn Affan in July 656 and the outbreak of the First Fitna or civil war, his successor 'Ali ibn Abi Talib was compelled to depart from Medina in order to assert his authority in Iraq, and the city lost its status as the capital of the Islamic state.
+Following the assassination of the third caliph Uthman ibn Affan in July 656 and the outbreak of the First Fitna or civil war, his successor Ali ibn Abi Talib was compelled to depart from Medina in order to assert his authority in Iraq, and the city lost its status as the capital of the Islamic state.

-With the departure of 'Ali from Medina, administration of the city was delegated to a number of representatives appointed by him.
-These representatives remained in control of Medina until 660, when an army dispatched the Umayyad Mu'awiyah ibn Abi Sufyan arrived at the city and forced 'Ali's governor to flee to Iraq.
+With the departure of Ali from Medina, administration of the city was delegated to a number of representatives appointed by him.
+These representatives remained in control of Medina until 660, when an army dispatched by the Umayyad Mu'awiya ibn Abi Sufyan arrived at the city and forced Ali's governor to flee to Iraq.

-Umayyad governors (661–750)
+Umayyad governors

 Following the ascendency of the Umayyads in 661, Medina's loss of its political significance became permanent.
 The Umayyad caliphs, who were firmly based in the region of Syria, had few incentives to relocate to the Hijaz, and they generally made their residence in the area of Damascus.
 Although Medina continued to retain its religious importance as one of the Holy Cities of Islam, it became something of a political backwater under the Umayyads and its old elites, the Ansar, were reduced to acting as a "pious opposition" to the new regime.

 As the Umayyads had no interest in returning the capital to Medina, they instead dispatched governors to administer the city on their behalf.
 Governors were normally selected by the caliph and remained in office until they died or were dismissed in favor of a replacement candidate.
 In addition to Medina itself, they were sometimes (though not always) given jurisdiction over Mecca and al-Ta'if, and were often selected by the caliphs to act as leader of the annual pilgrimage to Mecca.
 In an effort to ensure that Umayyad interests were fully represented in the city, the caliphs usually selected blood or marital relatives for the position, but a few governors, such as with the Ansari Abu Bakr ibn Muhammad ibn Amr ibn Hazm, were exceptions to this rule.